Read And Feed Covid-19 Community Response Efforts

 Spring 2020 Community Aid Campaign (4/1-4/12)

 - Launched through Mailchimp to over 3,000 audience members along with targeted emails to organizational partners and a supporting social media fundraiser to reach $26,000.
 This would supply each Read and Feed family with a $50 grocery gift card.
-Over $38,000 was donated and final gift cards arrived mid-May.
+Over $38,000 was donated and 912 gift cards arrived to our families by mid-May.

 Volunteer Zoom Calls (4/23-5/4)